• Skip to primary navigation

 Brush applying Korean spicy sauce to air-fried chicken wings on a plate.

 Step 6: After cooling, brush a light coating of the korean spicy sauce on both sides of the wing.
-To garnish, add sliced green onions on top of the spicy wings!
+To garnish, add sliced green onions on top of your air fried chicken wings.
 Enjoy!

 Recipe FAQs